supabase-community/supabase-mcp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Apache 2.0.
 See the [LICENSE](./LICENSE) file for details.